-Motion-adaptive exposure is Select to reduce motion blur in low-light conditions.
-Blur-noise trade-off : Use the slider to adjust the priority between motion blur and noise.
-If you want to prioritize low bandwidth and have less noise at the expense of details in moving objects, move the slider towards Low noise .
-If you want to prioritize the preservation of details in moving objects at the expense of noise and bandwidth, move the slider towards Low motion blur .
-Note You can change the exposure either by adjusting the exposure time or by adjusting the gain.
-If you increase the exposure time, it results in more motion blur, and if you increase the gain, it results in more noise.
-If you adjust the Blur-noise trade-off towards Low noise, the automatic exposure will prioritize longer exposure times over increasing gain, and the opposite if you adjust the trade-off towards Low motion blur.
+Motion-adaptive exposure U : Select to reduce motion blur in low-light conditions.

+Blur-noise trade-off: Use the slider to adjust the priority between motion blur and noise.
+If you want to prioritize low bandwidth and have less noise at the expense of details in moving objects, move the slider towards Low noise.
+If you want to prioritize the preservation of details in moving objects at the expense of noise and bandwidth, move the slider towards Low motion blur.

+You can change the exposure either by adjusting the exposure or by adjusting the gain.
+If you increase the exposure time, it results in more motion blur, and if you increase the gain it results in more noise.
+If you adjust the Blur-noise trade-off towards Low noise, the exposure will prefer longer exposure times over sensor gain when the exposure is increased, and the opposite if you adjust the trade-off towards Low motion blur.
 Both the gain and exposure time will eventually reach their maximum values in low-light conditions, regardless of the priority set.

-Lock aperture \bigcirc : Turn on to keep the aperture size set by the Aperture slider.
+Lock aperture $\mathbf{U}$ : Turn on to keep the aperture size set by the Aperture slider.
 Turn off to allow the camera to automatically adjust the aperture size.
 You can, for example, lock the aperture for scenes with permanent light conditions.

-Aperture : Use the slider to adjust the aperture size, that is, how much light passes through the lens.
+Aperture $\mathbf{U}$ : Use the slider to adjust the aperture size, that is, how much light passes through the lens.
 To allow more light to enter the sensor and thereby produce a brighter image in low-light conditions, move the slider towards Open.
 An open aperture also reduces the depth of field, which means that objects close to or far from the camera can appear unfocused.
 To allow more of the image to be in focus, move the slider towards Closed.

 Exposure level: Use the slider to adjust the image exposure.

-Defog : Turn on to detect the effects of foggy weather and automatically remove them for a clearer image.
-Note We recommend you not to turn on Defog in scenes with low contrast, large light level variations, or when the autofocus is slightly off.
+: Turn on to detect the effects of foggy weather and automatically remove them for a clearer image.

+We recommend you not to turn on Defog in scenes with low contrast, large light level variations, or when the autofocus is slightly off.
 This can affect the image quality, for example, by increasing the contrast.
 Furthermore, too much light can negatively impact the image quality when defog is active.

+Optics

+Temperature compensation: Turn on if you want the focus position to be corrected based on the temperature in the optics.
+IR compensation : Turn on if you want the focus position to be corrected when IR-cut filter is off and when there is IR light.
+Calibrate zoom and focus: Click to reset the optics and the zoom and focus settings to the factory default position.
+You need to do this if the optics have lost calibration during transport, or if the device has been exposed to extreme vibrations.